Where to Find "True Detective" Filming Locations in Louisiana

 Oak Alley Plantation

-Though you won’t see Oak Alley Plantation’s famous big house and rows of live oak trees in True Detective’s pilot episode, you will see some of the stunning, lush landscape that surrounds them.
+Though you won’t see Oak Alley Plantation’s famous big house and rows of live oak trees in the show’s pilot episode, you will see some of the stunning, lush landscape that surrounds them.
 In the show, look for the scene where detectives Rust Cohle and Marty Hart discover Dora Lange’s body.
 That was filmed in a remote section of the plantation’s property.

-Today, you can visit the plantation for a tour of the home, and for a walk under the canopy of trees that lead to the levee overlooking the Mississippi River.
-Oak Alley is located close to more than a dozen other sugar plantations, many of which are open to the public for tours.
-While driving the stretch of LA Highway 18 known as the Great River Road, look for Laura Plantation: Louisiana's Creole Heritage Site, St. Joseph, Houmas House, Destrehan and Whitney plantations, among others.
+How to Visit: Today, you can tour the plantation home and go for a walk under the canopy of trees that lead to the levee overlooking the Mississippi River.
+Oak Alley is located close to more than a dozen other historic homes, many of which are open to the public for tours.
+While driving the stretch of LA Highway 18 known as the Great River Road, look for Laura, St. Joseph, Houmas House, Destrehan and Whitney plantations, among others.

 Fort Macomb

-Fort Macomb is closed to the public, but neighboring Fort Pike State Historic Site is easily reachable from New Orleans and Slidell.
-History buffs wanting to learn more about these forts should definitely stop by the Confederate Memorial Hall Museum in New Orleans, which happens to be within a stone’s throw of the National WWII Museum.
-Discover more state historic sites.
+How to Visit: Fort Macomb is closed to the public, but the neighboring Fort Pike State Historic Site is easily reachable from New Orleans and Slidell.
+History buffs should stop by the Confederate Memorial Hall Museum in New Orleans, which happens to be within a stone’s throw of the National WWII Museum.

 Eunice

-Speaking of crawfish, mark the World Championship Crawfish Étouffée Cookoff on your calendar.
-It takes place the last Sunday in March.
-And if you’re lucky enough to be in town come Mardi Gras weekend, do yourself a favor and look up the wild Courir de Mardi Gras festival.
+How to Visit: While you're there, stop into the Cajun French Music Hall of Fame & Museum to hear the sounds that made this region famous and dine at Mo' Crawfish for Cajun eats like etouffee, gumbo and, of course, crawfish every which way.
+Speaking of crawfish, mark your calendar for the World Championship Crawfish Étouffée Cookoff on the last Sunday in March.
+If you’re lucky enough to be in town come Mardi Gras, do yourself a favor and stick around for the wild Courir de Mardi Gras celebration.

 Creole Nature Trail All-American Road

-In True Detective, we learn that Carcosa is located on the Creole Nature Trail.
-While Carcosa may be fictional, the trail is definitely not.
-It is a series of interconnected roads running along the Gulf coast and through the wetlands south of Lake Charles, showcasing over 100 miles of historical Cajun architecture, parks, fishing spots and beaches that are waiting to be discovered.
+In the show's lore, Carcosa is located on the Creole Nature Trail.
+While Carcosa may be fictional, the trail definitely is not.
+It's a series of interconnected roads running along the Gulf Coast and through the wetlands south of Lake Charles, showcasing over 100 miles of historic Cajun architecture, parks, fishing spots and beaches just waiting to be discovered.

+Love birdwatching?
 The trail is a birder’s paradise.
-Highlights include the Peveto Woods Bird & Butterfly Sanctuary, Cameron and Holly beaches and the Sabine National Wildlife Refuge.
+Highlights include the Peveto Woods Sanctuary, Cameron and Holly beaches, and the Sabine National Wildlife Refuge.
 Head over to the largest city in southwest Louisiana, Lake Charles, to find more urban fare to fill your belly.

 Want to dive deeper into the Hollywood South experience?
 Check out the Louisiana Film Trail.